 umBlog, also known as blogs.memphis.edu, provides a place for users to share experiences and reflect on activities.
 Students can publish creative works through written posts, pictures, videos, links, and comments.
 Your blog is reflective of the power that can be created when you combine collaboration, social media and meaningful activity.

 umSurvey is a survey tool provided by Qualtrics at the University of Memphis.
 This service can be used to create, distribute, and analyze surveys.
 Qualtrics has advanced report capabilities, social media integration and useful collaboration features.

-umWiki is the University document share and collaboration tool that can be used to create documents, create web pages, and share them with others for viewing and/or editing. umWiki requires an active university account for access.
+umWiki is the University document share and collaboration tool.
+This tool can be used to create documents, web pages, and share them with others for viewing and/or editing. umWiki requires an active university account for access.
 Students are allowed to create pages in their personal wiki space.
 Students are not allowed to create additional spaces.
 Faculty and staff are allowed to create as many spaces and pages as they desire. umWiki - https://umwiki.memphis.edu.